You show that you are a letter from Christ …

-Trusts the death and resurrection of Jesus, and the coming of His Holy Spirit, as not only the power and core of all Christian life and awareness, but a metaphor that illumines every corner of life, and every experience we have here.
+Trusts the death and resurrection of Jesus and the coming of his Holy Spirit as not only the power and core of all Christian life and awareness, but as a metaphor illuminating every corner of life and every experience we have here.

-Sees Baptism as the entryway into the Christian Life.
-To begin our Christian Path here, we die to the old life and are raised to a New Life in Christ Jesus.
-We shake off all that holds us back.
-But only Christ can lift us from the waters of our drowning and into a New Life.
-And it begins with our also hearing The FATHER say to us: “You are my beloved child.
+Sees baptism as the entryway into the Christian life.
+To begin our Christian Path here, we die to the old life and are raised to a new life in Christ Jesus.
+We shake off all that holds us back, but only Christ can lift us from the waters of our drowning and into a new life.
+It begins with our also hearing the Father say to us: “You are my beloved child.
 In you I am well pleased.”
 (Some of us cheat a little and translate: “In you as I created you to be, and as I will help you to become, I am well pleased.”)
-But apart from “hearing” and receiving this affirmation of love and forgiveness, we have no energy or will to proceed.
+Apart from “hearing” and receiving this affirmation of love and forgiveness, we have no energy or will to proceed.
 In any case, we begin by facing our own death – by dying and getting it over with.
 Otherwise “the world” will forever bribe and frighten us off our new Path.

 Believes that the Kingdom of God has endless dimensions, with challenge and purpose for all of us.

 Knows that Jesus came to create his church, not to close out the age or the world as we know it.